ezhov-evgeny/webdav-client-python-3/README.rst

 =============

 **Version 0.9 – 10.05.2018**
+ * Client.mkdir now accepts 201 HTTP-code by https://github.com/a1ezzz
  * Tests are updated
  * Added Travis-CI

 **Version 0.8 – 07.05.2018**
  * Fixed issue in extract_response_for_path when a link in "href" attribute is an absolute link by https://github.com/a1ezzz

 **Version 0.7 – 16.03.2018**
  * Fixed issue with wrong argument for resource creation by https://github.com/janLo